HKEOS/Ghostbusters-Testnet/README.md

 ![gb-config](https://github.com/jchung00/Ghostbusters-Testnet/blob/master/gb-config.png)

-You should have received the p2p-peer-address and public keys of your trusted peers.
-Fill in the corresponding information for all of your peers in the section shown below:
+After you have received the **p2p-peer-address** and public keys of your trusted peers, fill in the corresponding information for all of your peers in the section shown below:

 ![gb-peers](https://github.com/jchung00/Ghostbusters-Testnet/blob/master/gb-peers.png)